47z1Lu7h/dotfiles/README.md

 And here we are:

-1. If xmonad doesn't build make sure you have the `xmonad-contrib` package.
+1. If xmonad doesn't build make sure you have the 'xmonad-contrib' package.
-2. Bar looks weird: Try editing it a bit using `~/bin/tint2conf`.
+2. Bar looks weird: Try editing it a bit using '~/bin/tint2conf'.
 3. Alacritty configs are faulty: I'm not sure about this one, works perfectly fine for me.
 4. Widgets positioning weird: I hardcoded them for a 1366x768 screen, will create others if I can
 5. Fonts: GET THOSE FONTS!
-6. **MAKE SURE YOUR `~/bin` DIRECTORY IS IN YOUR PATH, OR NOTHING WILL WORK!** (Yes.
+6. **MAKE SURE YOUR '~/bin' DIRECTORY IS IN YOUR PATH, OR NOTHING WILL WORK!** (Yes.
 Absolutely needs to be shouty capitals.)
-7. For instructions regarding use on VirtualMachine, please do check the `VM` folder of this repository.
+7. For instructions regarding use on VirtualMachine, please do check the 'VM' folder of this repository.
-8. Bars not showing on Arch Linux: `sudo ln -s /usr/lib/libasan.so.8 /usr/lib/libasan.so.6`
+8. Bars not showing on Arch Linux: 'sudo ln -s /usr/lib/libasan.so.8 /usr/lib/libasan.so.6'
 9. The workspace indicator bar issue has been solved through the binaries in my fork.
 10. Anything else?
 Open up an issue.